forsethnico/parks-passport/README.md

 - [Contributors](#contributors)

 ## Introduction
-National Park Tracker is an app designed to keep track of which national parks a user has visited by adding the date they visited and a stamp to their parks passport.
-I have a life goal to visit every national park and so far I am at 35 parks visited!
-This app will help me keep them all straight!
+National Park Tracker is a multi page React app designed to keep track of which national parks a user has visited by adding the date they visited and a stamp to their parks passport.
+I have a life goal to visit every national park and so far I am at 30 parks visited!
+This app will help me keep them all straight.
 Happy travels!

 ## Links
 - [Project spec](https://frontend.turing.edu/projects/module-3/showcase.html)